Skip to content

 • Pin AO: Analog output

-Connectecting Arduino with Elegoo temperature sensor module
+Elegoo temperature sensor module with Arduino

 Arduino based digital temperature sensor